-There are countless benefits to this magical thing called H2O… drinking it can boost your energy, help you manage feelings of stress, cleanse your body of toxins, and best of all, build muscle tone.
+There are countless benefits to this magical thing called H2O.
+Drinking it can boost your energy, help you manage feelings of stress, cleanse your body of toxins, and best of all, build muscle tone.
 (Who doesn’t want toned arms?)

 My personal favourite stay-awake diet consists of smoothies, smoothies, and more smoothies.
 The great thing about this healthy drink is that it’s extremely easy to make!

-Stock up on those fruits (berries, mangoes, apples, and more) and veggies (carrots, kale, you name it) and get creative with these combinations.
+Stock up on those fruits (berries, mangoes, apples, and more) and veggies (carrots, kale, you name it) and get creative with your combinations.
 Check out these mouth-watering smoothie ideas on The Food Network and get blending!

-Exercise is one of the best ways to stay alert, and no—it doesn’t have to mean hitting the gym five days a week.
+Exercise is one of the best ways to stay alert, and no—it doesn’t have to mean hitting the gym 5 days a week.
 It’s as simple as walking your dog, taking the stairs instead of the elevator, or taking a stretch break during work!

 Shift your lifestyle

 It’s a lot easier to get out of bed and stay awake if you’re filled with excitement!
 Fill your days with activities that you love, whether it’s exciting courses, fun extracurriculars, or checking off the next item on your UBC bucket list.